sventomasek/Godot-TileMap-Procedural-Generation/README.md

    - Frequency is how close together they will spawn (lower is closer)
    - Threshold is how often it will spawn
 4. Add your structure to the WorldGenerator Node under the Structures section

+# How To Mine Tiles
+1. Add a Node2D "Pickaxe" to your Player
+2. Attach the PlayerPickaxe.cs script to it
+3. Add a ShapeCast2D as a child of the Pickaxe node
+4. You can now mine the tiles

+# How To Add Ore To Your Inventory
+The PlayerPickaxe.cs script contains an inventory dictionary.
+1. Select your TileMap, open your TileSet and add a Custom Data Layer "ore" with Type "String"
+2. With your TileMap selected open the TileSet tab (at the bottom of Godot where Output, Debugger, etc is located)
+3. Select your Ore Tiles (make sure to be using Select instead of Setup), click on any tile and under "Custom Data" write the name of your ore
+4. Now ores will be added to your inventory in PlayerPickaxe.cs
+5. To see them you can write GD.Print(inventory); in Process function of the script

 # Need Help?
 You can contact me in my Discord server https://discord.gg/MsF7kN54T7